Generic Name: hydroxyurea (hye DROX ee yoo REE a)

 What other drugs will affect hydroxyurea?

-Some medicines can increase your risk of certain side effects while taking hydroxyurea.
-Tell your doctor if you are also using didanosine, stavudine, or an interferon (such as Actimmune, Alferon, Avonex, Betaseron, Extavia, Infergen, Intron, Rebetron, Rebif, or Roferon).
+Some medicines can increase your risk of serious side effects while taking hydroxyurea.
+Tell your doctor if you are also using antiviral medicine or an interferon.

-Other drugs may interact with hydroxyurea, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect hydroxyurea, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about hydroxyurea